 In July 2017, Hydro One reached an agreement to acquire Avista Corporation (Merger).
 On January 23, 2019, Hydro One and Avista Corporation announced that the companies have mutually agreed to terminate the Merger agreement.
 As a result of the termination of the Merger agreement, on January 24, 2019, Hydro One paid a US\$103 million termination fee to Avista Corporation as required by the Merger agreement.
 On January 24, 2019, the Company cancelled the \$1.0 billion non-revolving equity bridge credit facility and on January 25, 2019, Hydro One terminated the US\$2.6 billion non-revolving debt bridge credit facility (Acquisition Credit Facilities).
 No amounts had been drawn on the Acquisition Credit Facilities.
 On February 1, 2019, Hydro One entered into a credit agreement for a \$170 million unsecured demand operating credit facility (Demand Facility) for the purpose of funding the payment of the termination fee and other Merger related costs.
 On February 8, 2019, Hydro One redeemed the convertible debentures and paid the holders of the Instalment Receipts \$513 million (\$333 per \$1,000 principal amount) plus accrued and unpaid interest of \$7 million.
 The redemption of the convertible debentures was paid with cash on hand.
-As a result of the termination of the Merger agreement, no payment was due or receivable by Hydro One on the foreign-exchange contract.
+As a result of the termination of the Merger agreement, the deal-contingent foreign-exchange forward contract (foreign-exchange contract) terminated, with no amounts paid or received by Hydro One.

-The following amounts related to the termination of the Merger agreement were recorded by the Company during the six months ended June 30, 2019.
+The following amounts related to the termination of the Merger agreement were recorded by the Company during the nine months ended September 30, 2019.
 All amounts were recognized in the first quarter.